nodejs/node/doc/api/http.md

 Begin accepting connections on the specified `port` and `hostname`.
 If the `hostname` is omitted, the server will accept connections on any IPv6 address (`::`) when IPv6 is available, or any IPv4 address (`0.0.0.0`) otherwise.
-Use a port value of zero to have the operating system assign an available port.
+Use a port value of `0` to have the operating system assign an available port.

 To listen to a unix socket, supply a filename instead of port and hostname.